mgnfy-view/caster/docs/src/src/CasterCampaign.sol/contract.CasterCampaign.md

 ### getCasterNft

-Gets the caster nft associated with this campaign.
+Gets the Caster Nft associated with this campaign.

 ```solidity